carsonideas/odin-project/README.md

-welcome to odin project and visual studoi
+welcome to odin project and visual studio on linux ubuntu